oshadaera68/Real_Ticket_managing_system_OOP/README.md

 - **config**: Allows you to configure the system settings, either manually or by loading a configuration file.
 - **help**: Lists all available commands and their functions.
 - **exit**: Exits the application.

----

-This README gives users clear guidance on how to configure, start, and use your Ticket Management System.
-You can adjust the details based on your project’s specific configuration or features.